elomasney/Spill-the-Beau-Tea/TESTING.md

 **_As the owner and user, I want to provide a platform that encourages users to get involved and create content_**
-- The website uses bright bold colours to attract the user and provides alot of user functionality(ability to control their own content, provide user feedback, add products to favourites list etc.) which will peak the interest of users and encourage user involvement in the content creation
+- The website uses bright bold colours to attract the user and provides alot of user functionality(ability to control their own content, provide user feedback, add products to favourites list etc.) which will pique the interest of users and encourage user involvement in the content creation

 **_As the owner and user, I want to provide users with relevant and current information_**
 - Admin users can add, edit and delete categories and products.
 This allows them to ensure that the most up to date and relevant products are available on the website.